This page will be populated as information becomes available.

 Lincoln Minerals is in the final stages of getting approvals for its flagship high grade Kookaburra Gully Graphite Project on SA’s Eyre Peninsula.
 A Mining Lease was granted in 2016 and the Program for Environment Protection and Rehabilitation (PEPR) was lodged in September 2017.
 Lincoln plans to commence development in 2018 with the aim of launching its maiden new-age graphite products in Q1 2019.

 Iron Road Limited (ASX:IRD) is an Adelaide-based resources company and the developer of the US$4 billion Central Eyre Iron Project (CEIP) located on the central Eyre Peninsula in South Australia.
 The proposed CEIP development comprises a magnetite mining and minerals processing operation, together with rail, power, water supply and deep sea port required to support the operation and provide the logistics chain to market.
-In early 2016 a strategic co-operation agreement was signed with China Railway Group Limited (CREC), Asia’s largest integrated construction group.
-This agreement includes a commercialisation programme with the aim to reach a Final Investment Decision (FID) by 2017.
-Government approvals for all CEIP components are expected by December 2016.
+The two major State Government approvals for the CEIP were received on 3 May 2017 and the company is focussing on finalising secondary approvals and project funding.

 John Anderson Session 3: 1.45-2.00pm